jeremysrand/Listener/Listener/Readme.md

 https://speccie.uk/software/webber/

 then Listener should also work.
+If you are trying to use Listener on an emulator, see the section below about issues with emulators.

-You need an iOS device running 14.4 or newer.
+You need an iOS device running 14.4+ or a Mac running macOS v11.3+.
 And you need to have the ListenerApp:

 https://github.com/jeremysrand/ListenerApp